In-Depth Income Investing Analysis of the Fantastic Dividend Yield Growth at Microsoft & the Future Outlook for the Software Giant.

 Microsoft is Generating a lot of Cash

-That dividend is safe because Microsoft’s business is growing and generating a lot of cash.
-Microsoft reported an annual free cash flow of $32.252 billion and an operating cash flow of $43.884 billion on 30 June 2018.
+That dividend is secure because Microsoft’s business is growing and generating a lot of cash.

-Naturally, this gives Microsoft a lot of money it can pay out in dividends; if the management wishes.
-Best of all, Microsoft has the money to pay a large dividend without affecting the company’s operations, acquisition strategy, or research and development efforts.
+Naturally, this gives Microsoft a lot of money it can pay out in dividends.
+Specifically, Microsoft has the money to pay a large dividend without affecting the company’s operations; acquisition strategy, or research and development (R&D) efforts.

 Microsoft’s Vast Market Share